ImageMagick/Usage-Markdown/color_mods/index.md

 You can also use "`-tint`" to brighten or darken the mid-tone colors of an image.
 This is sort of like a 'gamma adjustment' for images, though not exactly.

-For example using a tint value greater than 100 with a '`white`' color will brighten the mid-tones.
+For example, using a tint value greater than 100 with a '`white`' color will brighten the mid-tones.

 ~~~
 convert  test.png  -fill white  -tint 130 tint_lighter.png